day8/re-frame/docs/subscriptions.md

 If a handler's return value "this time" is the same as "last time", data is not propagated to the sub-graph.
 No need.
 Nothing has changed.

-The computation for each node is performed by a pure fucntion and a pure function will return the same value each time it is called with the same arguments.
+The computation for each node is performed by a pure function and a pure function will return the same value each time it is called with the same arguments.
 So, if we were to give a downstream node the same inputs as last time, it would produce the same outputs as last time, including the same hiccup at the leaves.